Recently, I highlighted some of the most expensive credit cards currently available in the United States.

 The first major strike against the American Express Platinum card is its staggering $450 annual fee.

-Put simply, 10,000 points is worth $100 in gift cards or other purchases, so you’re basically getting $250 in value there.
+Simply put, 10,000 points is worth $100 in gift cards or other merchandise, so you’re basically getting $400 in value there.

-That’s not a bad haul, but it still doesn’t come close to offsetting the annual fee.
-In fact, you’re still $200 short.
+That’s not a bad haul, but it still doesn’t even fully offset the annual fee.
+In fact, you’re still $50 short.
+Not much use in that.

-But you need to spend about $4,250 a month to actually completely offset the $450 annual fee.
+But you need to spend about $3,750 a month to actually completely offset the $450 annual fee, assuming you earn only 1 point per dollar spent.

 Tip: Keep an eye out for 100,000 bonus point Amex Platinum offers in the mail.
-Such a bonus will actually make this credit card quite attractive.
+You can earn 100k points for spending just $3,000 in the first three months of membership, which is a bonus that will actually make this credit card quite attractive.

 What Other Perks Does Amex Platinum Offer?